ctrysbita/miio.dart/README.md

-# MIIO
+# MiIO

 <a href="https://pub.dartlang.org/packages/miio">
     <img src="https://img.shields.io/pub/v/miio.svg"
     alt="Pub Package" />
 </a>

-Dart implementation for MIIO LAN protocol.
+Dart implementation for MiIO LAN protocol.

 The protocol an encrypted, binary protocol based on UDP (port 54321), which is used to configure & control smart home devices made by Xiaomi Ecosystem.